luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   This article investigates how German political parties utilize YouTube as a platform for political communication, with particular attention to patterns of engagement and popularity.

   Of course, the German parties are also taking the opportunity to be represented on the platform, albeit with varying degrees of success.
-  An brief glance of the parties' YouTube channels reveals a striking disparity in audience size: the populist Alternative for Germany (AfD) significantly outpaces all other parties in terms of subscribers and likes.
+  A brief glance of the parties' YouTube channels reveals a striking disparity in audience size: the populist Alternative for Germany (AfD) significantly outpaces all other parties in terms of subscribers and likes.
 This observation raises a critical question: How do German political parties employ YouTube, and to what extent does populist rhetoric contribute to their success on the platform?

   // Even without the direct interaction between content creators and viewers, this platform provides an easy way for almost everyone to create and share content.